edx/insights/README.md

 =====================

 This is a development version of an analytics framework for the edX infrastructure.
+It will replace the ad-hoc analytics used in the software previously.
 The goal of this framework is to define an architecture for simple, pluggable analytics modules.
 The architecture must have the following properties: